Observation of empty liquids and equilibrium gels in a colloidal clay

-Fig.~\ref{FigDiagExp}A-C shows photographs of the temporal evolution of a low concentration Laponite sample ($C_w$=0.4\%).
-The initially fluid suspension (waiting time $t_w$=0) (Fig.~\ref{FigDiagExp}A) progressively ages, forming a gel (the sample does not flow if turned upside down as evident from Fig.~\ref{FigDiagExp}B).
-The gelation time depends on clay concentration and it is of the order of few thousand hours for low concentration samples~\cite{RuzickaPRL}.
-Waiting significantly longer time (several years), the sample undergoes a thermodynamic phase separation, creating a sharp interface between an upper transparent fluid and a lower opaque gel (Fig.~\ref{FigDiagExp}C).
+Fig.~\ref{FigDiagExp}a-c shows photographs of the temporal evolution of a low concentration Laponite sample (weight concentration $C_w$=0.4\%).
+The initially fluid suspension (waiting time $t_w$=0) (Fig.~\ref{FigDiagExp}a) progressively ages, forming a gel (the sample does not flow if turned upside down as evident from Fig.~\ref{FigDiagExp}b).
+The gelation time, as probed by dynamic light scattering, depends on clay concentration and it is of the order of few thousand hours for low concentration samples~\cite{RuzickaPRL}.
+Waiting significantly longer time (several years), the sample undergoes a phase separation, creating a sharp interface between an upper transparent fluid and a lower opaque gel (Fig.~\ref{FigDiagExp}c).
 Phase separation is observed for all samples with $C_w \lesssim 1.0 \%$.
-Fig.~\ref{FigDiagExp}D shows a photograph of different concentration samples about three years after their preparation.
-The height of the colloid-rich part (indicated by the dashed lines in Fig.~\ref{FigDiagExp}D) increases progressively with $C_w$, filling up the whole sample when $C_w \approx 1.0 \%$.
+Fig.~\ref{FigDiagExp}d shows a photograph of different concentration samples about three years after their preparation.
+The height of the colloid-rich part (indicated by the dashed lines in Fig.~\ref{FigDiagExp}d) increases progressively with $C_w$, filling up the whole sample when $C_w \approx 1.0 \%$.
 This value thus marks the threshold of the phase separation region.
-Indeed, for concentrations larger than $C_w=1.0 \%$, samples do not show any phase separation but maintain their arrested and homogeneous character at all times (see highest $C_w$ sample in Fig.~\ref{FigDiagExp}D).

-An estimate of the concentration of the colloid-rich phase is provided by the ratio between the nominal concentration and the volume occupied by the dense phase, i.e. neglecting the gas phase concentration.
-The estimated gel concentration $C_{w}^{\ \ gel}$, reported in Fig.~\ref{FigDiagExp}E, is $\approx 1.0 \%$ for all the phase-separated samples, as expected for phases which have reached their thermodynamic equilibrium concentrations.
-Furthermore, no macroscopic changes are observed, in the entire concentration range, in the following four years (seven years, around 60000 hours, in total), strongly suggesting that all samples have reached their long-time equilibrium structure.
-The absence of further restructuring, in samples above the coexisting liquid density, is consistent with the proposed equilibrium gel concept~\cite{BianchiPRL}.
+We note also that the denser phase in all samples with $C_w <$ 1.0 \% approaches $C_{w}^{\ \ gel} \approx 1.0 \%$, i.e. exactly the coexisting liquid density, as reported in Fig.~\ref{FigDiagExp}e.
+This dense phase retains a memory of the separation process, remaining turbid even at very long times.
+The turbidity is due to the formation of large density fluctuations, generated during the phase separation process, whose length scales are comparable to the ones of visible light.
+Instead, higher concentration samples ($C_w >$ 1.0 \%) do not show any phase separation and maintain their arrested and transparent character at all times (see $C_w=1.2 \% $ sample in Fig.~\ref{FigDiagExp}d).
+Furthermore, no macroscopic changes are observed, in the entire concentration range, in the following four years (seven years, around 60000 hours, in total).